cmusjtuliuyuan/SequenceTagging/README.md

 The marginal decode is done.

-I am writing the maximum labelwise accuracy now.
+The maximum labelwise accuracy part is done.